lovecrafts/awsadvent/index.md

 }
 ```

 auth_req defaults to true.
-If true, this will issue a 401 Access denied unless a valid AWS JWT token exists and the user's email address is from loveknitting.com or lovecrafts.com
+If true, this will issue a 401 Access denied unless a valid AWS JWT token exists and the user's email address is in the list of `valid_domains` e.g. (`mycorp.com, myparentcorp.com`)

-The false setting as show enables a soft launch, and will instrument the backend request if a valid JWT token is present, and other permit access as normal.
+The false setting as shown enables a soft launch, and will instrument the backend request if a valid JWT token is present, and otherwise permit access as normal.

 The only other parameter current supported is valid_domains.
 And should be used as such.